Z80-Retro/Z80-Retro-Manual/Z80-RETRO-FILE-XFER.md

 - `pip` over the existing serial connection
 - `xmodem` over the existing serial connection
-- `nhget / nhput` over the auxiliary serial connection
+- TODO:  `nhget / nhput` over the auxiliary serial connection

 ## Use PIP to Transfer a File